-- (1) The Master's Examination is passed only when the grade for the Master's Thesis and for each module area is at least, "Satisfactory" and the candidate has achieved all the required 120 credit points. - A candidate fails the Master's Examination when, due to reasons for which they are themselves responsible, he or she has not sufficiently achieved all requirements specified in Paragraph 1 by the end of the sixth semester.
-Examinations that have already been passed within the deadline do not have to be repeated.
+- (1) The Master's Examination is passed only when the grade for the Master's Thesis and for each module area is at least, "Satisfactory" and the candidate has achieved all the required 120 credit points. - (2) A candidate fails the Master's Examination when, due to reasons for which they are themselves responsible, he or she has not sufficiently achieved all requirements specified in

-- (3) 1The Master's Examination is considered as definitely failed in cases when the candidate has not retaken missing exams for reasons for which he or she is responsible within one year according to Paragraph 2, Article 2 of the specified deadline or when the possibility to retake examinations has been exhausted.
-2The deadline is not extended due to withdrawal or a leave of absence.
-3Notices of failing on the final attempt are sent under the terms of § 4 para 5 in conjunction with Article 41 Bay VwVfG as amended.
-4Students may be granted an extension by the Board of Examiners on written request submitted prior to the deadline given in sentence 1 for exceptional reasons beyond their control. - (4) 1In cases where exmatriculation occurs before expiry of the deadline specified in Paragraph 2, Article 2, failed examinations must be retaken within one year of the point of time of exmatriculation; for this, renewed enrolment is necessary according to Art.
-42 para 2 sentence 1 BayHSchG.
-2 The Master's Examination is considered as definitely failed when the examinations specified in Paragraph 1 are not retaken within the stated deadline, have been failed or when all possibilities to retaken examinations have been used up.
-3 Regardless of exmatriculation, the student must be notified of having definitely failed.
-4 Paragraphs 3, sentences 3 and 4 apply mutatis mutandis.
+- Paragraph 1 by the end of the sixth semester.
+Examinations that have already been passed within the deadline do not have to be repeated. - (3) The Master's Examination is considered as definitely failed in cases when the candidate has not retaken missing exams for reasons for which he or she is responsible within one year according to Paragraph 2, Article 2 of the specified deadline or when the possibility to retake examinations has been exhausted.
+The deadline is not extended due to withdrawal or a leave of absence.
+Notices of failing on the final attempt are sent under the terms of § 4 para 5 in conjunction with Article 41 Bay VwVfG as amended.
+Students may be granted an extension by the Board of Examiners on written request submitted prior to the deadline given in sentence 1 for exceptional reasons beyond their control.

-§ 19 Repeating an Examination in Individual Areas
+§ 19 Repeating an Examination

-- (1) 1Each examination that has not been passed the first time may be retaken one more time.
-2The repetition can be held as an oral examination, even if the previous examination was in written form; this is determined by the examiner. - To improve a grade, up to two passed examinations maybe retaken on a voluntary basis.
-Beyond this, voluntary repetition of an already passed examination or redoing the Master's Thesis is not permissible. - (3) It is permissible to retake an exam a second time in only three examinations.
+- (1) Each examination that has not been passed the first time may be retaken one more time.
+The repetition can be held as an oral examination, even if the previous examination was in written form; this is determined by the examiner. - (2) To improve a grade, up to two passed examinations maybe retaken on a voluntary basis.
+Beyond this, voluntary repetition of an already passed examination is not permissible.
+Voluntarily redoing the Master's Thesis is not permissible. - (3) It is permissible to retake an exam a second time in only three examinations.
 Para 1 sentence 2 applies accordingly.
 When examinations have been failed after the second attempt, the Master's Examination is considered as definitely failed. - (4) When the Master's Thesis has not passed, it can be redone with a new topic.
-A second repetition of the Master's Thesis is not possible. - (5) The organisation of the study programme must take measures to ensure that in normal cases, repetition of a failed examination or a failed Master's Thesis is possible within a deadline of six months
+A second repetition of the Master's Thesis is not possible. - (5) The organisation of the study programme must take measures to ensure that in normal cases, repetition of a failed examination or a failed Master's Thesis is possible within a deadline of six months.

-Notification of the Failed Master's Examination
+§ 20 Notification of the Failed Master's Examination

 When a candidate has definitely failed the Master's Examination, he or she will be given written notification upon request within two weeks.
-Notification contains the grades achieved in the examination areas and any examination results that are still missing.
+Notification contains the grades achieved in the examination areas.

-§ 21 Viewing of Examination Files
+Viewing of Examination Files

-- (1) Upon request, after ending an examination, candidates are allowed to view their examination files, the relevant expert assessment of the examination and the minutes of the examination. - Request must be made at the latest one month after certification has been issued.
-If the candidate was prevented from meeting the deadline in sentence 1 due to reasons beyond his or her control, Article 32 of the Bavarian Administrative Process Act (Bayerisches Verwaltungsverfahrensgesetz) shall apply.
+- (1) Upon request, after ending an examination, candidates are allowed to view their examination files, the relevant expert assessment of the examination and the minutes of the examination. - (2) Request must be made at the latest one month after certification has been issued.
+If the candidate was prevented from meeting the deadline in sentence 1 due to reasons beyond his or her control, Article 32 of the Bavarian Administrative Process Act (please refer to BayVwVfG) shall apply.